 Although this example shows the installation of the Ubuntu Linux distribution, installing most other Linux distributions is a similar process.
 I have chosen Ubuntu as it is a friendly, free, highly compatible distribution of Linux and at the point of writing, it has been the most popular Linux distribution for quite some time.

 Please also note that this tutorial details the installation of Ubuntu Linux on a PC, if you have a Mac, the instructions same.
 In particular, the tools you will use for partitioning your hard drive may be different.

 Planning the Task ahead

 If you remember back in Chapter 4 we discussed partitioning your hard disk.
 If you didn’t read that part, to have a fuller understanding about what we’re about to do with your hard disk, skip back and read it now.

 WORDS OF CAUTION!

-At this early point in the process of installation, you must be aware that you will be working with your hard drive in order to install Linux.
-If the hard drive contains any important information at all, you MUST make a backup of that data before starting.
-This website and any associated authors cannot be held responsible if you delete your own data!
+At this early point in the process of installation, be aware that you will be working with your hard disk in order to install Linux.
+You MUST make a backup of that data before starting.
+You do all of this at your own risk!

-The main step with a Linux installation is to ‘slice’ up your hard drive into partitions in order to put Linux onto it.
+The main step with a Linux installation is to virtually ‘slice’ up your hard disk into partitions in order to put Linux onto it.
 This process is called partitioning.

 You will not have to perform this step if you have chosen to use an additional new or recycled hard drive to install linux onto.
 Also, if you wish to simply delete the operating system (Windows/Mac OS) clean off your computer, then this step is also not necessary, otherwise, proceed forward!.